rnbsrva/2D-Game-pygame/README.md

    - Collect coins to increase your score.
    - Avoid enemies and their bullets to survive.

-   - tessst   - tessst - tessst
+   - tessst   - tessst - tessst  - tessst